-Join Anne-Marie Concepción for an in-depth discussion in this video Working with page breaks, part of Using Word and InDesign Together.
+Join Anne-Marie Concepción for an in-depth discussion in this video Working with page breaks, part of Word and InDesign: Integration.

 What about those page breaks?
 So many Word files have page breaks.…When you import a word file into InDesign, or at least when I do, I almost always…say, ignore the page breaks. because what makes sense in Word as a…place to break a page, might not make sense at all in Indesign when it's a…completely different page size and area for life text, and maybe it's in multiple…columns, and so on.
 I usually just say ignore, but sometimes…they come in handy.
 So let's take a closer look at page breaks…and how they work with Word in InDesign.
 I have here, our catalog text.…